ro-rah/gradle-sample-app/README.md

-# Gradle Docker Codefresh example
+# Gradle Docker Codefresh example w/ Sealights Integration

 This is an example Java application that uses Spring Boot 2, Gradle and Docker It is compiled using Codefresh.
+Additionally during application build, it is scanned to report codecoverage.

 If you are looking for Maven, then see this [example](https://github.com/codefresh-contrib/spring-boot-2-sample-app)

 ## Create a multi-stage docker image

-To compile and package using Docker multi-stage builds
+To compile, scan with sealights and package using Docker multi-stage builds

 ```bash
 docker build . -t my-app --progress=plain --no-cache --build-arg APPNAME='gradle-sample-app' \